Wazzupek01/cinehub/readme.md

 # CineHub
-Project main goal is to recreate key functionalities of websites such as imdb and rottentomatoes using SpringBoot, ReactJS and noSQL database.
+Project main goal is to recreate key functionalities of websites such as imdb and rottentomatoes using SpringBoot, ReactJS and PostgreSQL database.
 Application also uses minIO object storage for poster pictures for movies uploaded by users.
 Other posters are retrieved from URLs provided in `movies` collection from MongoDB example dataset `Sample Mflix Dataset`, which is also used as initial movie data in this project.

-# Executing
+# Launching
 ## Backend
 ### Install JDK 19, Docker and Maven
 1. Install [docker](https://docs.docker.com/engine/install/) in your operating system